Arnold Wesker: Later works

 He was a patron of the Shakespeare Schools Festival, a charity that enables school children across the UK to perform Shakespeare in professional theatres.

-He was the castaway on Desert Island Discs, BBC Radio 4, on in 1966 and again in 2006.
+He was the castaway on Desert Island Discs, BBC Radio 4, in 1966 and again in 2006.

 Archive

 Wesker's papers, covering his entire career, were acquired by the Harry Ransom Center at the University of Texas at Austin in 2000.
 The collection contains not only the prolific output of the playwright, novelist and poet but also is framed within the larger historical context of international events.
 Wesker was actively involved in the organizing of his archive, and before shipping it to the Ransom Center, Wesker compiled a list of the contents, which is also available to scholars for consultation.
 The collection's contents include over three hundred boxes of manuscript drafts, correspondence, production ephemera, personal records, and other materials.
 Wesker's family shipped the last of his papers to the Ransom Center in March, 2016 shortly before his death.

 On 13 April 2016, the Leader of the Opposition, Jeremy Corbyn, gave thanks for the playwright's life.
 They shared a socialist background in London, where Corbyn is an MP.

 I am sure the whole House will join me in mourning the death of the dramatist Arnold Wesker, one of the great playwrights of this country, one of those wonderful angry young men of the 1950s who, like so many angry young people, changed the face of our country.

-The BBC repeated in May 2016 the retrospective radio programme on Wesker's career first broadcast at his 80th birthday.
+The BBC repeated in May 2016 the retrospective radio programme on Wesker's career first broadcast on his 80th birthday.

 Personal life

-Wesker married Doreen Bicker in 1958.
-The character Beatie, in the so-called "Wesker trilogy" of plays, was inspired by Doreen, a chambermaid at The Bell Hotel, Norwich, where Wesker was working as a kitchen porter.
+Wesker married Doreen Bicker in 1958, after meeting at a hotel in Norwich where Wesker was working as a kitchen porter and Doreen as a chambermaid.
 He gave her the nickname of "Dusty", because of her "gold-dust" hair; an Arts Council bursary of £500 covered the cost of their marriage.
-The couple had three children Lindsay, Tanya and Daniel.
+The character Beatie, in the "Wesker trilogy" of plays, was inspired by her.
+The couple had three children: Lindsay, Tanya and Daniel.
 Lindsay was named after director Lindsay Anderson.
 Tanya died in 2012.
 Wesker also had another daughter Elsa, with Swedish journalist, Disa Håstad.
-He was grandfather to Swedish rapper Yung Lean.
+He is the grandfather of Swedish rapper Yung Lean.

-Wesker died on 12 April 2016.
+Wesker died on 12 April 2016 at the Royal Sussex County Hospital in Brighton.
 He was suffering from Parkinson's disease.